Skip to main content

 Blakely says formal living spaces are definitely less appealing to today’s buyers who instead appreciate a more open floor plan with a combined kitchen, breakfast area and great room for entertaining.

 “The larger the rooms, the better, and that goes for bedrooms, too,” Blakely says.
-“A guide to house styles from eXp Realty says that light-filled spaces are a must, and buyers are leaning toward the white kitchens once again.
+“Light-filled spaces are a must, and buyers are leaning toward the white kitchens once again.
 [They also prefer] shades of gray in everything from cabinet color to granite with white/gray hues.”

 For baby boomers, Blakely says, main-level master bedrooms are still extremely popular and she’s seeing an increase in demand for a second, main-level bedroom suite for those caring for aging parents.